First Nations On-Reserve Housing Program

 About the program

-ISC does not cover the full cost of housing.
-First Nations communities and their residents are also expected to secure funding from other sources for their housing needs including shelter charges and private-sector loans.
+Indigenous Services Canada (ISC) does not cover the full cost of housing.
+First Nations communities and their residents are also expected to secure funding from other sources for their housing needs including shelter charges and private sector loans.

-The On-Reserve Housing Program and the B.C.
-Housing Support Program are part of ISC's Capital Facilities and Maintenance Program.
+The On-Reserve Housing Program and the BC Housing Support Program are part of ISC's Capital Facilities and Maintenance Program.

 The Government of Canada also invests annually in other housing programs including Canada Mortgage and Housing Corporation's On-Reserve Non-Profit Housing Program (Section 95) and the Residential Rehabilitation Assistance Program (RRAP).